nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 ## Creating the Weather App

-Now, lets do something with this app.
-We'll take the blank application project and turn it into the Weather App shown earlier.
-In the following sections, you'll start by adding a **Current Conditions** page, then wire in a **Search Box**, finally adding an area to display **Forecast** data.
+Now, lets do something with this app you created.
+You'll take the blank application project and turn it into the Weather App shown earlier.
+In the following sections, you'll start by adding a **Current Conditions** page, then wire in a **Search Box**, and finally add an area to display **Forecast** data.
 Lets get started.

-The app we're creating uses the free [OpenWeatherMap](http://openweathermap.org/) service to retrieve weather conditions for a location.
+The app uses the free [OpenWeatherMap](http://openweathermap.org/) service to retrieve weather conditions for a location.
 Before you can use the service, you must setup an account and request an API key for their Current Conditions API.
 Point your browser to [OpenWeatherMap](https://home.openweathermap.org/) and setup an account.
 Once you have a valid login, go to the service's [API page](http://openweathermap.org/api) and subscribe to the **Current Weather data** service, and then generate an API key.

-> **Note:** Make note of the API key as you'll need it later in the app's JavaScript code.
+> **Note:** Make note of the API key as you'll need it later in the app's TypeScript code.

 ### Configuring the Application Project

 1. Start by setting some configuration options for the application.
 In Visual Studio Solution Explorer, double-click the project's `config.xml` file.
-You'll see a custom editor similar to the one shown in the following figure:
+Visual Studio will open a custom editor similar to the one shown in the following figure:

 	![Modifying the application's config.xml file](media/tutorial-ionic2/figure-11.png)

 	At a minimum, set the project's **Display Name** and **Package Name** values; you may want to update the **Author** and **Description** fields as well.

 2. By default, the application displays weather data based on the device's current location, so we'll need to use the [Cordova Geolocation](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-geolocation/) plugin to add that capability to our application.
-You could use the browser's built-in geolocation capabilities, but Cordova and Ionic both provide special capabilities that make things a little easier.
+You could use the browser's built-in geolocation capabilities, but Cordova and Ionic both provide special capabilities that make using geolocation in an Ionic app a little easier.

 	Switch to the editor's **Plugins** tab  and select the **Geolocation** plugin in the list.
 Click the **Add** button to add the plugin to the project.

 	![Adding the Cordova Geolocation plugin](media/tutorial-ionic2/figure-12.png)

-	Save your changes and close the `config.xml` file.
+	Press the keyboard's **Ctrl**-**S** key to save your changes, then close the editor file.

 3. Open the project's `src\index.html` file and change the application's Title.
 This isn't a required step, but if you're later testing the app in the browser, the app title will be correct.